pharo-project/pharo-website/site/news/2025-08-27-PharoCompanies.md

 For now, the page contains both the new and the old list, with the idea of removing the old entries eventually.

-If you are on the ESUG Mailinglist, you might have seen that there is thesame for ESUG, for Smalltalk in general.
+If you are on the ESUG Mailinglist, you might have seen that there is the same for ESUG, for Smalltalk in general.
 The link to add your company there is [https://esug.org/companies.html](https://esug.org/companies.html).